LukePappa/Ourism/text.md

 Given this, sapience is such a rare and significant privilege that personally gaining it defies coincidence.
 To explain one's circumstances, one must invoke the MWI and posit that each individual subjectively experiences a world-branch in which it attains a "highest state of being".
 This ultimate form can be envisioned as a calm and relaxed awareness in which one simply "is".

 To obtain "Ennea", one must dismantle the integrity of all misery within their mind.
 That can be accomplished by internalizing this maxim: Don't impose misery upon yourself.
-One may repeat it to themselves each time they become miserable in response to external events, the actions of others, or their own circumstances.
+One should repeat it to themselves each time they become miserable in response to external events, the actions of others, or their own circumstances.